cswartzvi/hamilton/examples/styling_visualization/README.md

 Having access to `graph_types.HamiltonNode` as input means you can customize based on node name, type, tags, originating function, and more, allowing for a great degree of flexibility.

 ## Node classes
-The default Hamilton visualization currently relies on 3 node classes:
+The default Apache Hamilton visualization currently relies on 3 node classes:
 - `"function"`: default node type
 - `"input"`: input node, i.e., that doesn't have an associated function
 - `"config"`: value passed to the Driver config